 In Scotland, you can study dental technology at the University of Aberdeen.

-Students must also be employed as a trainee dental technician in a Medicines and Healthcare products Regulatory Agency (MHRA) registered laboratory.
+Students must also be employed as a trainee dental technician in a laboratory registered by the Medicines and Healthcare products Regulatory Agency (MHRA).

 For more information on related further and higher education courses, search My World of Work.
 You should check specific entry requirements before applying.